appcelerator-developer-relations/appc-sample-handoff/README.md

 The above figure shows how every time a change requires the activity state to be updated, its `needsSave` property must be set to `true`.
 It is then up to iOS when it will fire the `useractivitywillsave` event, but this should at least happen directly after you've called the activity's `becomeCurrent()` method and before it is handed off to another device.
 This allows you actually update the activity's `title`, `userInfo` and `webpageURL` properties. iOS will then fire the `continueactivity` event on the device that requested the Handoff, followed by `useractivitywascontinued` on the sending device.
 If your activity's state doesn't change while it is current, you only have to implement the `continueactivity` event.

-> **NOTE:** Since iOS 9 GA I've seen that although I updated an activity via `useractivitywillsave` the payload received via `continueactivity` still contained the previous state.
-This seems like a change/bug introduced after the last GM.

 ## iOS App to iOS App

 The [needsSave](app/controllers/needsSave.js) tab demonstrates the use of the `needsSave` property and `useractivitywillsave` event to update the activity state before it is handed off to the same iOS app on another device.